Substance Use and Vaping

 If someone is in immediate need of support for a suspected overdose or is in need of emergency services, call 911.

-How can we help your student(s) at school?
+How can we help your students at school?

 Our nurses are here to help you address substance use in schools with age-appropriate lessons, prevention programs, and strategies for early intervention.
 Our approach is rooted in trauma-informed care, ensuring education is supportive, inclusive and empowering.

-If you are looking for support with enforcement of the Smoke Free Ontario Act of 2017 on school property (i.e. students smoking or vaping on school property), please fill out the form on our enforcement page.
+If you are looking for support with enforcement of the Smoke Free Ontario Act on school property (i.e. students smoking or vaping on school property), please fill out the form on our enforcement page.

+Rethink Your Drinking has you covered.
 This resource helps parents talk with their teens about alcohol.
 It encourages moderation and low-risk drinking to support healthy choices and reduce the risks of alcohol use.
 It’s a great way to promote open, honest conversations that can make a positive difference.

+Check out the resources at Substance, formerly Drug Free Kids Canada.
 This web page offers short, practical advice for parents on how to discuss substance use with their kids.
 It’s perfect for starting meaningful and supportive conversations about making healthy decisions.

-The Quash Brief Conversations Toolkit might be perfect for you!
+The Quash Brief Conversations Toolkit might be perfect for you.

 The toolkit is designed to be used by parents, teachers and other caring adults to help you work with your student(s) to start their vaping quit journey.
 Quash is designed for youth and young adults aged 14–30 who want to quit smoking or vaping.
 It lets you create a personalized plan to help you quit and stay smoke-free for good.